basho/basho_docs/source/riak/references/Configuration-Files.md

 The port that the Protocol Buffers interface will bind to. (default: 8087)

  * **pb_backlog**
 The maximum length to which the queue of pending connections may grow.
 If set, it must be an integer >= 0.
-If you anticipate a huge number of connections being initialised simultaneously, set this number higher. (default: 5)
+If you anticipate a huge number of connections being initialized simultaneously, set this number higher. (default: 5)

  * **raw_name**
 The base of the path in the URL exposing Riak's HTTP interface (default: "riak")